 What Are The Negative Effects of Money Laundering on The Economy?

 Money laundering damages financial sector institutions that are critical for economic growth, promoting crime and corruption that slow economic growth, reducing efficiency in the real sector of the economy.
 The majority of global research focuses on two major money-laundering sectors: drug trafficking and terrorist organizations.
 The effect of successfully clearing drug money is obvious: more drugs, more crime, more violence.
-The link between money laundering and terrorism can be a bit more complicated, for an obvious example, terrorists are knocking down money so that the authorities cannot monitor them and prevent their planned attacks.
+The link between money laundering and terrorism is complicated.
+Terrorists are knocking down money so that the authorities cannot monitor them and prevent their planned attacks.

 Money laundering is a problem not only in the world’s major financial markets and sea centers but also in emerging markets.
 As emerging markets open up their economies and financial sectors, they are becoming increasingly appropriate targets for money laundering activities.
 Money laundering creates unpredictable changes in money demand, as well as causing large fluctuations in international capital flows and exchange rates.